 What type of changes require additional certifications?

-- If the business is adding extraction methods that use dangerous or combustible materials, the extraction machines must be certified by the Board’s Marijuana Examiner Unit.
+- If the business is adding extraction methods that use dangerous or combustible materials, the extraction machines must be certified by the Board’s cannabis Examiner Unit.

 Your assigned investigator will provide you more information about required inspections and certifications.